pump-io/pump.io/README.md

 * *site* Name of the server, like "My great social service".
 * *owner* Name of owning entity, if you want to link to it.
 * *ownerURL* URL of owning entity, if you want to link to it.
-* *nologger* If you're debugging or whatever, turn off logging.
-Defaults to false (leave logging on).
+* *logger* If you're debugging or whatever, turn on logging.
+Defaults to true (leave logging on).
 * *logfile* Full path to the logfile.
 Logs are JSON in [https://github.com/trentm/node-bunyan](bunyan) format.
 * *serverUser* If you're listening on a port lower than 1024, you need